zymlabs/keycloak-maxmind-provider/README.md

 2. Device session ID is collected client-side
 3. Session ID is sent to minFraud API for enhanced fraud detection
 4. MaxMind tracks device history across login attempts

+### MFA Enforcement for Suspicious Logins

+The **MaxMind MFA Enforcer** authenticator provides an additional security layer when fraud is detected.
+It prevents attackers from bypassing security by setting up MFA during a fraudulent login attempt.

+**How it works:**
+- When MaxMind detects medium-risk activity (CHALLENGE action):
+  - Users **with** MFA configured → Prompted for MFA verification
+  - Users **without** MFA configured → Login blocked with security message

+**Benefits:**
+- Prevents attackers from gaining access by simply setting up OTP during fraud attempt
+- Encourages proactive MFA adoption
+- Provides clear audit trail of blocked attempts

+**Setup:** Add the "MaxMind MFA Enforcer" authenticator to your flow between the fraud detector and MFA step.
+See [CONFIGURATION.md](docs/CONFIGURATION.md#mfa-enforcer-configuration) for detailed setup and configuration options.

 ## Querying Fraud Check Results